adecang/adecang.github.io/toiec/lrch.md

 <details>
 <summary>
-R: We are holding a breakfast meeting tomorrow for a big client.
+We are holding a breakfast meeting tomorrow for a big client.
 What's the budget for tea, coffee and pastries?
 </summary>
-A: That's not in the budget for the moment but if you can pass it with Bill, I'll hunt out the best deal.
 <i>
 	<br/>pastries: les patisseries
 	<br/>to hunt out for: me débrouiller pour dénicher